gary-dalton/RaspberryPi-projects/rpi_wifi_ap.md

 ## 3 Connect to your WiFi

 Unless you are using the same WiFi dongle as in the previous guide, your wifi needs to be told to connect.
-If you have more than 1 wifi dongle, make note of the HWaddr obtained from `ifconfig wlan1`.
-This guide assumes that wlan0 is used for the access point.
-Use ConnMan for managing this.
+If you have more than 1 wifi dongle, make note of the HWaddr obtained from `ifconfig wlan0`.
+This guide assumes that wlan1 is used for the access point.
+Use NetworkManager for managing this.

+`sudo apt-get install links`

 1. Start ConnMan control, `sudo connmanctl`.
 Notice that the CLI prompt changes.
 2. `enable wifi`